Learning to Learn

 Date:

+During my PhD, I had shyed away from the more complex topics in cognitive modeling, such as meta learning.
+This decision was in part motivated by my interests in understanding the most basic and fundamental aspects of human and machine learning.
+Another aspect of this decision was the increased difficulty and potential problems that are associated with designing more complex tasks.
 The overall motivation behind much of my research is in bridging the gap between the understanding of how the human mind functions in reality, and how we choose to design machine learning methods.
 The hope is that through an increased understanding of how the human mind achieve behavioral goals, we can design more human-like machine learning methods that better reflect cognative realities.
 However, this motivation presupposes the usefulness of machine learning methods that are similar to the human mind.

 The simplest justification for designing human-like ML is that humans excell at a variety of tasks, such as learning to learn, and if we can build ML models that reflect human abilities in these ways, we can improve them.
 However, much of the research in AI is not interested in doing things in a human-like manner, rather preferring to describe some loss function and optimize model behavior relative to it.